 The Company has entered into an Employment Agreement with Mr. Benj.
 A. Smith III.
-The Employment Agreement provides that beginning on the date Mr. Smith resigns as Chief Executive Officer of the Company, for a period of six years he will remain employed by the Company at compensation of \$12,500 per month.
+This Agreement was amended in May, 2007.
+The Employment Agreement provides that beginning on the date Mr. Smith resigns as Chief Executive Officer of the Company, for a period of six years he will remain employed by the Company at compensation of \$20,833 per month.
 If Mr. Smith dies, the compensation will be paid for the six year period to his spouse or to his children if his spouse is deceased.